 4-6 Ellsworth St, London E2 0AX England

 Adam Brinkworth started his consultancy in 1990 and was joined very shortly after by Kevin Brennan.
 Working together their backgrounds and experiences complement each other well; Adam with a background in furniture design, and Kevin in architecture and design.

-We’ve long been admirers of Brinkworth and their work, even down to their Christmas greeting films; beautifully produced and demonstrating the thought and craft that you see in many of their projects.
+We’ve long been admirers of Brinkworth and their work, even down to their Christmas greeting films; which are beautifully produced and demonstrate the thought and craft that you see in many of their projects.

 Based in East London, their studio began as their workshop, where they honed their skills in the craft of design and build.

 Working across a range of disciplines including architecture, interior and brand design, they have completed projects for an array of brands, from Google to Heineken, All Saints and Selfridges, to Carhartt, Puma and Supreme, as well as working on projects with the likes of Dinos Chapman.
 One of their first commissions was for fashion brand Karen Millen, for whom they have completed 400 stores in 60 countries, during their 25+ year long relationship.

 For All Saints, they created the highly recognisable store concept featuring Singer sewing machines, which lined the shop’s windows.
 This was also one of the first high street brands to open a store in the now very popular area of Spitalfields.

 Brinkworth had to consider a site-specific design for Voodoo Ray’s pizza restaurant in Shoreditch’s Boxpark.
 The container space is used efficiently, maximizing both customer flow and seating.
 The dynamic colour banding and cartoonlike pizza graphics add a playfulness to the space.